jvm123/german_deaths_viz/README.md

 Each graph shows the development over time.
 The total death count "Insgesamt" is normed by the population size in the respective year, but the individual age groups are **not** normed by their actual size.

 ## Data sources
-The source of the case numbers is [Destatis Genesis](https://www-genesis.destatis.de/genesis/online#astructure) (search for "Gestorbene: Deutschland, Jahre, Todesursachen, Altersgruppen").
+The source of the case numbers is [Statistisches Bundesamt (Destatis), Genesis-Online](https://www-genesis.destatis.de/genesis/online#astructure) (search for: "Gestorbene: Deutschland, Jahre, Todesursachen, Altersgruppen", accessed on Dec 17, 2023), [Data license by-2-0](https://www.govdata.de/dl-de/by-2-0).

 Population data are from [Bundesinstitut für Bevölkerungsforschung](https://www.bib.bund.de/DE/Fakten/Fakt/B23-Altersgruppen-1871-Vorausberechnung.html).

 ## Source code